icebert04/icebert04.github.io/_posts/2018-1-19-no-to-french-toast.md

 Guys, please pay attentively...
 Girls are not Snacks or Sex Toys.
 They in fact can be your friend... a good & loyal friend.
 Try doing that for a change.
 No sex, No malice, just plain talking companion who can teach more about clothes or maybe urban gardening... you'll never know what good will come out of it.

 For me, I have to pass on the French Toast!
 The girl from France is a good friend of mine.
+My wife knows her and my kids are all excited to see her again.

+Au revoir!